stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/I2S/Interrupt/readme.txt

 - For STM32F10x High-Density devices, the user has to disable the JTAG and use the SWD interface (when debugging the application), or disable both JTAG/SWD interfaces (for standalone application).
-- For STM32F10x Connectivity-Line devices, the user can use the solution above (SWD or disable bothe JTAG and SWD), or it is possible to remap the SPI3 pins on {PC10, PC11, PC12, PA4} GPIO pins in order to avoid the conflict with JTAG pins (and it is possible in this case to use JTAG interface).
+- For STM32F10x Connectivity Line devices, the user can use the solution above (SWD or disable both JTAG and SWD), or it is possible to remap the SPI3 pins on {PC10, PC11, PC12, PA4} GPIO pins in order to avoid the conflict with JTAG pins (and it is possible in this case to use JTAG interface).
 This remap is used for STM3210C-EVAL evaluation boards in this example.

 @par How to use it ?

-In order to make the program work, you must do the following:
+In order to make the program work, you must do the following :
-- Create a project and setup all project configuration
-- Add the required Library files:
-  - stm32f10x_flash.c
-  - stm32f10x_gpio.c
-  - stm32f10x_rcc.c
-  - stm32f10x_spi.c
-  - misc.c

-- Edit stm32f10x.h file to select the device you are working on (#define STM32F10X_HD or #define STM32F10X_CL in this case).

-@b Tip: You can tailor the provided project template to run this example, for
-        more details please refer to "stm32f10x_stdperiph_lib_um.chm" user manual; select "Peripheral Examples" then follow the instructions provided in "How to proceed" section.
+ - Copy all source files from this example folder to the template folder under Project\STM32F10x_StdPeriph_Template
+ - Open your preferred toolchain
-- Link all compiled files and load your image into target memory
+ - Rebuild all files and load your image into target memory
  - Run the example

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the